aleen42/PersonalWiki/Programming/HTML/head/head.md

 <!--
     most browsers in China will use one of these kernels: Webkit for Chrome or Trident for IE,
     Webkit: used for fast render
-    Trident: used for compatibility of old sites;
+    Trident: used for compatibility of old sites
 -->
 ```